stephenmcd/cartridge/docs/settings.rst

 ``SHOP_ORDER_FROM_EMAIL``
 -------------------------

-Email address that order receipts should be emailed from.
+Email address from which order receipts should be emailed.

 Default: ``[dynamic]``